 A security business provides a range of security personnel to its customers.
 The customers advise what type of workers are needed including supervisors, international roaming, meet and greet security officers, buggy driver security officers and mobile patrol security officers.

 They mainly service clubs.
-Part of of the club's responsibility and service is to ensure that its patrons have a safe and secure environment, and having security is needed for the its operation.
+Part of the club's responsibility and service is to ensure that its patrons have a safe and secure environment, and the club has security needed for its operation.

 The club employs a manager in charge of security operations who screens the security workers.
 They manage rostering and make sure the workers: